 Due to the AXI interfacing and switch fabric, the HBM is most suited to applications that can work with 16 independent memory storage spaces, with no accesses between HBM pseudo channels.
 This configuration will maximize HBM bandwidth.
 Since this is not the case for most applications, alternative interfacing strategies must be considered.

 High Bandwidth Memory provides a pathway to address the bandwidth gap between computing interfaces and memory storage.
 Both Xilinx and Intel FPGAs have HBM storage.
 The AXI interconnect fabric places limitations on the HBM bandwidth available.
 Careful design of the user logic and HBM interfacing is necessary in order to meet the user application storage and bandwidth requirements.

-If you think High Bandwidth Memory may be a fit for your application, contact Nuvation to learn about how we can provide FPGA, hardware, and embedded software design services to move your product from conception through to manufacturing.
+If you think High Bandwidth Memory may be a fit for your application, contact Nuvation Engineering to learn about how we can provide FPGA, hardware, and embedded software design services to move your product from conception through to manufacturing.